 Why Weight-Train

 When you build muscle, you increase your BMR.
-As you increase your muscle mass, your body burns more energy just keeping you alive.
+Why?
+Because when you increase your muscle mass, your body uses up more energy just keeping you alive.
 So, when you increase your BMR, you’re burning more calories even when you’re sitting around not doing much.

-Weight-lifting can help you fine-tune your body figure and sculpt or highlight certain body parts.
-It also helps strengthen your bones and improve your joint mobility.
+Weight-lifting can help you fine-tune your body figure and sculpt or highlight certain body parts, yes.
+But there are also a number of non-aesthetic benefits:

-Weight-lifting also helps you burn more calories per hour for a longer period after the workout.
+Weight-lifting with short rest or very heavy loads also helps you burn more calories per hour for a longer period after the workout.
 People sometimes refer to this as a workout’s “after-burn.”
 Studies have indicated that heavy lifting and high-intensity training – like a HIIT circuit or sprinting (we’ll touch on that next) – very effectively create a high after-burn.

 The actual weight-lifting workout also burns calories.
 A weights workout does not mean not breaking a sweat or slow calm breathing the entire time.
 You should be lifting weights to a point where your heart rate rises, requiring your body to use your carbohydrate and fat energy stores.